-HCV Findings Management Monitoring Recommendations 5.0 Basic Need of Local Communities monthly rainfall that averages annually in excess of 3,300mm, means that the pipeline should not be considered as a major fire hazard.
+HCV Findings Management Recommendations Monitoring Recommendations 5.0 Basic Need of Local Communities monthly rainfall that averages annually in excess of 3,300mm, means that the pipeline should not be considered as a major fire hazard.
 However, the FMU must always be alert to its potential to be a hazard.
 Water resource is a crucial element from the forests which meets their basic need in terms of providing clean water for drinking, cooking, bathing and sanitation.
 The local communities have part of the forest areas demarcated as their water catchment water for their water supply.
-(Right click here to access Map HCV 5) The nearby forests and the surrounding areas are still important in providing the basic needs such as food (animals and plants) and materials for house building and making handicrafts.
-Most of the villagers go hunting and gathering jungle produce from the forests.
-The most commonly sought wildlife species are the wild boar (Sus barbatus), barking deer (Muntiacus sp.) and mouse deer (Tragulus sp.).
-1. Any forest area (i.e. Communal Forest Reserve) regularly used by the local communities to gather forest produces, apart from shifting agriculture areas, shall be identified and noted by the FMU management together with the local representative of the affected villages.
-Thus, the FMU management shall consider the needs of local communities to utilize the areas which have traditionally sustain their dependency on forest resources.
-2. Any water catchment for the gravity-feed water supply system shall be demarcated and protected.
-1. Record shall be kept of illegal entry and encroachment by outsiders into the Communal Forest Reserve and the report shall be extended to the relevant agency for action.
+(Right click here to access Map HCV 5) The nearby forests and the surrounding areas are still important in providing the basic needs such as food (animals and plants) 1.
+Record shall be kept of illegal entry and encroachment by outsiders into the Communal Forest Reserve and the report shall be extended to the relevant agency for action.
 2. Monitoring and maintenance of the water catchment areas are carried out periodically by Community Representative Committee (CRC) members from every village to ensure the water quality is well maintained

-HCV Findings Management Recommendations Monitoring Recommendations 6.0 Cultural Identity of Local Communities Rattan is an important non-timber forest produce which is for making handicrafts such as weaved baskets or carriers, floor mats and other decorative items like bracelets and bangles.
-HCV6 is present in forms of several burial grounds - both old and new - within Layun FMU.
-Most of these burial sites are Mapping and protection of the burial sites by demarcation of a 50 m buffer zone shall be conducted and deliberated through consultation with the local communities Regular monitoring by the CRC to ensure no encroachment or disturbance by any outsiders or FMU workers located within their shifting agriculture area and nearby their settlements.
-(Right click here to access Map HCV 6) local communities
+HCV Findings Management Recommendations Monitoring Recommendations 6.0 Rattan is an important non-timber forest produce which is for making handicrafts such as weaved baskets or carriers, floor mats and other decorative items like bracelets and bangles.
+HCV6 is present in Mapping and protection of the Regular monitoring by the CRC Cultural Identity of forms of several burial grounds - both burial sites by demarcation of a 50 m buffer zone shall be to ensure no encroachment or disturbance by any outsiders or Local old and new - within conducted and deliberated FMU workers Communities Layun FMU.
+Most of these burial sites are located within their shifting agriculture area and nearby their settlements.
+(Right click here to access Map HCV 6) through consultation with the local communities